-Transaction costs related to financial instruments that will be subsequently measured at fair value are recognized in net earnings in the period incurred.
-Transaction costs related to financial instruments subsequently measured at amortized cost are included in the original cost of the asset or liability and recognized in net earnings over the life of the instrument using straight-line method.
+Transaction costs attributable to financial instruments subsequently measured at fair value and to those originated or exchanged in a related party transaction are recognized in operations in the period incurred.
+Transaction costs related to financial instruments originated or exchanged in an arm's length transaction that are subsequently measured at amortized cost are recognized in the original cost of the instrument.
+When the instrument is measured at amortized cost, transaction costs are recognized in operations over the life of the instrument using the straight-line method.